Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Application to longitudinal diffusion tensors

-In summary, via the proposed framework we find that there are differences in longitudinal development of hippocampus between cognitively normal subjects and patients with Alzheimer's disease.
-In the above analysis, the averaged hippocampal diffusion tensors do not capture the rich spatial information of all tensors within the hippocampus.
+We conclude this section by the following remarks.
+Note that, in the above analysis, the averaged hippocampal diffusion tensors do not capture the rich spatial information of all tensors within the hippocampus.
 To account for such information, all hippocampal diffusion tensors shall be taken into consideration by being modeled as an $\dtispd$-valued function defined on the hippocampal region which is a three-dimensional domain of $\real^3$.
 Along with the temporal dynamics, for each subject there are spatiotemporal Riemannian manifold-valued data, with the sparseness along the temporal direction.
 Our framework can be extended to analyze such data, but the extension requires substantial development and is left for future study.